shopKubernetesSpringboot/product/README.md

 Notes:
 - No security implementation at all.
+- Reactive junit tests.
+- Basic auth security implementation & csrf.
 - No persistence transaction implementation (https://spring.io/blog/2019/05/16/reactive-transactions-with-spring).
-- You'll find some reactive junit tests.
 - Sonar gradle plugin (you can run sonarqube gradle task if you have sonar installed on localhost:9000)

 ### Try it